-- · The owner of the certificates must collect the request. - A self-service user can collect the certificates by logging on to the MyID Operator Client and downloading the certificates.
+- The owner of the certificates can collect the request as a self-service operation or an operator can collect the request. - A self-service user can collect the certificates by logging on to the MyID Operator Client and downloading the certificates.